 In 2011, the Village Voice Media chain of weeklies published a series of articles debunking the bogus stats, flawed studies and urban legends that support the moral panic of sex trafficking.

-Some of the best work on the sex trafficking panic was done in 2011/2012 as part of investigative series by Village Voice Media (VVM), an alt-weekly chain founded in 1970 by Arizona State University dropouts Michael Lacey and Jim Larkin with their publication of what became known as the Phoenix New Times.
+Some of the best work on the sex trafficking panic was done in 2011/2012 as part of an investigative series by Village Voice Media (VVM), an alt-weekly chain founded in 1970 with the publication of what became known as the Phoenix New Times.

-At the time that these pieces were written, Backpage and VVM were still one company and enduring the full brunt of the sex-trafficking panic over adult advertising posted to Backpage by the site’s users.
-With the in-depth journalism that was VVM’s hallmark, the chain’s scribes took on the the non-profit networks that made bank by conflating sex trafficking ( or forced prostitution) with commercial sex among consenting adults.
+At the time that these pieces were written, classified ads giant Backpage.com and VVM were still one company and enduring the full brunt of the sex-trafficking panic over adult advertising posted to Backpage by the site’s users.
+(The two companies split in late 2012.)
+With the in-depth journalism that was VVM’s hallmark, the chain’s scribes took on the non-profit networks that made bank by conflating sex trafficking (or forced prostitution) with commercial sex among consenting adults.

 VVM reporters discovered that “during the most recent decade,” there had been “8,263 arrests across America for child prostitution,” or 827 arrests per year.
 So where did the 100,000 to 300,000 factoid come from?
 A flawed 2001 study from two University of Pennsylvania professors, which posited that up to 300,000 children might be “at risk” for becoming victims of “child sexual exploitation.”
 One of the authors of the study admitted that the number of kids kidnapped and sold into slavery would be “very small,” perhaps, “a few hundred people.”
 Another researcher in the same field declared that the University of Pennsylvania study had “no scientific credibility to it.”